-There are some people giving CURDs a bad name like the graffittist unknown 'John Curd 1844' inscribed on the ancient stones of Kit's Coty in Kent, England and the occasional one having a brush with the law and exiled 'beyond the seven seas'.
+There are some people giving CURDs a bad name like the graffitist unknown 'John Curd 1844' inscribed on the ancient stones of Kit's Coty in Kent, England and the occasional one having a brush with the law and exiled 'beyond the seven seas.

 CURD surname isn't common and doesn't need to be famous to be noticed due to it's being rare in some areas.
 So numbers found aren't huge.
-The Southern sea board of England and east Scotland, historically and Virginia, Kentucky in the USA.
+The Southern sea-board of England and east Scotland, and Virginia and later Kentucky in the USA, historically.

 In the 1901 England Census there were 1011 CURD entries found on the online version and a similar amount in the USA 1900 census.
 This includes children.

 Interestingly CURD is also found amongst the slave schedules in the States of America.
 One Susan Curd having taken the option to go Liberia when set free.